 The following calculations that we performed are novel additions to the literature:

-Virtual Crystal + Normal Mode DecompositionTo model disordered lattices explicitly, we (and others) used normal mode decomposition (NMD) on the fully disordered supercell.
+Virtual Crystal + Normal Mode Decomposition.
+To model disordered lattices explicitly, we (and others) used normal mode decomposition (NMD) on the fully disordered supercell.
 This approach is limited in that the group velocity cannot be extracted so that thermal conductivity cannot be predicted.
 The novel contribution of our work is the use of NMD to predict the lifetimes of a disordered lattice using VC-NMD, where the normal modes of the Virtual Crystal (VC) are used as an approximation (see Section III C 1 and Appendix A).

 Allen-Feldman Theory on Disodered Lattice.
 To model the disorder explicitly, we also use the Allen-Feldman (AF) theory of diffusons.
 This theory has only previously been applied to amorphous phases [16,17,35,36,74].
 We use the AF theory to show that the lower-limit of diffusivity of high-frequency modes in a disordered lattice is the high-scatter limit, in contrast to the VC-ALD method, which incorrectly predicts that the limiting value is zero (see Section III E) .
 Identification of this high-scatter limit of mode diffusivity was essential for identifying the breakdown in the VC-ALD method.
 The high-scatter limit of diffusivity is usually assumed, without theoretical justification, in models for disordered and amorphous materials [1,2,80,83].
 Our study gives self-consistent justification for its use.